 We believe it is important to be an engaged member of the communities in which we live and work and that corporate social responsibility is good for our communities, employees and business.
 We support a broad range of causes and organizations through three core programs: employee matching, global and local community grants and employee volunteer opportunities.

-During 2017, our community and charitable activities focused on two core themes: education and research (causes that advance learning opportunities and provide education assistance) and community and economic development (causes that enhance communities and make them more resilient).
-Highlights of some of our community outliere and charitable activities in 2017 include:
+During 2018, our community and charitable activities focused on two core themes: education and research (causes that advance learning opportunities and provide educational assistance) and health and social services (causes that enhance the health and wellbeing of communities and make them more resilient).
+Highlights of some of our community volunteer and charitable activities in 2018 include: